tmcqueen-materials/pyspx-slhdsa/README.md

 # PySPX-SLHDSA

 This repository contains a Python package that provides bindings for [SPHINCS+](https://github.com/sphincs/sphincsplus).
-It provides support for **SEEDED KEY GENERATION ONLY** of the pure, empty context string, standardized parameter sets for SLH-DSA (i.e. simple variants, SPHINCS+ version 3.1 derivative).
+It provides support for the pure standardized parameter sets for SLH-DSA (i.e. simple variants, SPHINCS+ version 3.1 derivative).

-Derived from [PySPX](https://github.com/sphincs/pyspx) with the minor changes required to support [SLH-DSA](https://doi.org/10.6028/NIST.FIPS.205) (**SEEDED KEY GENERATION ONLY**).
+Derived from [PySPX](https://github.com/sphincs/pyspx) with the minor changes required to support [SLH-DSA](https://doi.org/10.6028/NIST.FIPS.205).
+This includes making `sign` and `verify` provide an optional context string as input, and exposing new functions for the internal implementations for testing.

-It **SHOULD** support Sign/Verify for SLH-DSA as well, except my tests show the sphincsplus submodule does not validate against NIST ACVP vectors even when on the consistent-basew branch.
-If someone tracks down why, let me know.
+Tested to support Sign/Verify for SLH-DSA as well, passes verify and sign tests for the internal interface from ACVP.

 ### Installation